top of page

 Yoga student by day, Digital Nomad by evening

-This life was quite perfect really.
-Waking up early, eating wholesome, nutritious food and doing a good 3-4 hours of yoga everyday, and working and spending time with family. (which was my 2 dogs and partner.)
-On weekends, we'd go check out a new cafe, attend an event, or simply travel out of Rishikesh since so many great places within a bus ride away.
+I also freelanced a digital marketing job at the same time so used the evenings to work despite rather sore muscles from all the yoga.
+All said, this life was quite perfect really.
+Waking up early, having wholesome, nutritious food served on a platter three times a day, and doing 3-4 hours of yoga everyday, while still working and spending time with family in a new place.
+On weekends, we'd explore a new cafe, (they say there's over 400 cafes in Tapovan alone out of which I personally may have been to 35!), attend an event, or simply travel out of Rishikesh since so many great places are within a bus ride away.
 (I traveled to Manali, Dharamkot, and did the Valley Of Flowers trek while in Rishikesh.)

-Everyday life in Rishikesh
+Everyday life in Rishikesh now

 I remember someone I met at an event saying "There's a different level of powerful energy in Rishikesh", and her words have stuck with me ever since.